Installing snap on Debian

-On Debian 9 (Stretch), snap can be installed directly from the command line:
+On Debian 10 (Buster) and Debian 9 (Stretch), snap can be installed directly from the command line:

 If the sudo command isn’t installed (usually because a root password was provided at install time), you can install snap by first switching to the root account: